Elonmusk254/Elonmusk254/README.md

 ![Header](github-header-banner.png)

 # Hi there, I'm [Mark Maina]! 👋
-## About Me 🚀

-I'm a passionate **[Software engineer / Backend Developer ]** with experience in **[technologies you're proficient i]**.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
+I a passionate software engineer dedicated to solving real-world problems.
+I aim to leverage technology and innovation to create impactful solutions that reduce unemployment worldwide while empowering people with opportunities for growth and success.

 - 🌱 Currently learning: **[Introduction to CLI at AlX]**
 - 🔭 Working on: **[CLI Commands like mkdir, cd, pwd, cp, mv,rm touch,]**